So you finally got comfortable with your friends chugging down protein shakes before and after their workout, and now their new thing is meal shakes?!

 Protein shakes are a quick, easy, and pretty affordable way to increase your protein intake if you, for example, want to support your muscle growth.

-The typical amount of protein in a prepared protein shake or ready-to-mix protein powder is between 25-30 g of protein per serving.
-This amount is more than half of the total protein the average person is advised to consume per day (i.e., 0.8 g of protein per kilogram of body weight) .
+The typical amount of protein in a prepared protein shake or ready-to-mix protein powder is between 15-30 g of protein per serving (depending on the specific product composition and the serving size).
+Therefore, in some cases the amount of protein in one portion of protein shake is half of the total protein the average person is advised to consume per day (i.e., 0,83 grams of protein per kilogram of body weight)

 What is a Meal Replacement Shake?